atripirta/Sr-Tweezer-Arrays/README.md

 # Sr-Tweezer-Arrays
-This repository contains summary/manual/setup instructions and codes for Strontium Tweezer Array project.
+This repository contains setup instructions and codes for the Strontium Tweezer Array project.